Last Updated: July 4, 2021

 Again in the Middle East, KFC is driving its restaurant sales with Facebook ads.
-They are using collection ad format, targeting the United Arab Emirates and Saudi Arabia and it seems to be working swimmingly.
-There was a little over 21-point raise in ad recall.
+They are using a collection ad format, targeting the United Arab Emirates and Saudi Arabia and it seems to be working swimmingly.
+There was a little over 21-point rise in ad recall.

 I’m glad to deliver.

 What on Earth?!

 Well, by using Facebook’s store traffic ad objective on mobile, they managed to reach potential customers that were near their stores.

 In France, the beauty company Clinique boosted its brand awareness by 13 points.
 They used Facebook’s targeted ads to achieve that.